 Eventually, the brain becomes so dependent on drugs and alcohol that it cannot function properly without them.
 This deep, psychological need to use eventually leads a person to the self-destructive, antisocial and even violent behaviors we normally associate with drug addiction.

 Undoing the psychological and neurological damage done my drug addiction takes time as well as intensive, medically based treatment.

 Can a person be addicted to more than one substance or behavior at a time?

 Yes.
 This phenomenon of co-occurring disorders is known as a “dual diagnosis.”
 Dual diagnosis may refer to a person being addicted to multiple substances at once.
+It is a key part of our addiction 101 crash course to understand mental illness.
 The term may also refer to individuals who suffer from substance abuse disorder and another mental illness, such as bipolar disorder.

 Treating one of these problems by itself isn’t enough.
 That’s because the symptoms of one illness make it nearly impossible to treat the other by itself.
 People struggling with multiple disorders should look for specialized care that treats the entire problem at once.

 It is true that you are much more likely to be prone to addictive behavior if other members of your family show similar tendencies.
 However, this alone does not account for why some people who abuse drugs and alcohol become addicted while others do not.
 The reality is that a mix of risk factors influence a person’s chances of developing an addiction.

 These risk factors include: